 During 2002, we factored certain of our accounts receivable with Alliance Financial Capital, Inc. On March 15, 2002, we terminated our factoring agreement with Alliance and entered into a factoring agreement with LSQ Funding Group, L.C.
 (LSQ).
 We only factor certain large accounts, and we do not factor the accounts serviced through HNS Direct.
 The agreement with LSQ provides that LSQ will purchase certain of our receivables and advance to us 85% of the face amount of such receivables.
-The term of this agreement is one year.
-The maximum amount of receivables we may factor under our agreement with LSQ is \$750,000, and there is no minimum amount required to be factored.
+The term of this agreement with LSQ is \$750,000, and there is no minimum amount required to be factored.
 In connection with the factoring agreement, we granted to LSQ a blanket lien on our assets.
 In connection with the LSQ Factoring Agreement, our President and Chief Executive Officer was required to deliver a personal indemnity agreement to LSQ.
 The LSQ contract expired in March of 2003 and the Company did not renew it.